Andy-Dickinson/Oracle_notes/oracle_notes.md

 * When tables are generated with references, `SELECT *` will return the table of **references** not the instances
 * Example shows inserting references into a reference table from two tables, but can be one (or more than two)
 * **Returns** the **reference to that <u>object</u>**
+* Note if using SQL developer, may need to run as script (script with play button) rather than as a statement (just play button) to see the reference as an output
 * Can be used as a select statement on its own to **return the references** of an object (or multiple objects).
 In this case, DO use `/` after statement

 <br>